-The Peech is an eco-chic hotel that attracts a young crowd, offering just sixteen bedrooms spread across a lush garden.
+Business class flights to Johannesburg would be wasted without a stay in one of the following luxury hotels.
+SkyClub recommends The Peech.
+It is an eco-chic hotel that attracts a young crowd, offering just sixteen bedrooms spread across a lush garden.
 The Garden Rooms have rain showers and private patios and balconies and overlook the hotel’s lush, tropical gardens.
 If you’re looking for a calm oasis away from the hustle and bustle of Johannesburg, this hotel is definitely the place to be.

 Things to do in Johannesburg

 Often nicknamed Jo’burg, South Africa’s largest city began as a 19th-century gold-mining settlement and is now the commercial centre of South Africa.
 It tends to be the main gateway for international travellers and although it has gained a reputation for being unsafe at times, this shouldn’t deter you from exploring the city, as long as you keep your wits about you.
 There are plenty of attractions to keep you occupied, including Nelson Mandela’s former residence, the Apartheid Museum and Constitution Hill, which is a former prison complex.
 Here are some of the things to see and do in Johannesburg: